 Since then we have been mentored by many different organisations and have achieved press coverage both locally and nationally.
-More than 300 people are now BEC members; we’ve raised more than £1,000,000 and built seven big solar PV systems.
+More than 350 people are now BEC members; we’ve raised nearly £1,500,000 and built many big solar PV systems.
 For a detailed look at how we got started check out the Sussex University research project on BEC here.

 Chairman: Will Cottrell

 Will has driven BEC forward from its inception.
 Overseeing both new project development and fund-raising for BEC, he has experience in the technical and financial aspects of renewable energy, as well as marketing and communications.
 In 2014 he was awarded Community Energy Fundraiser of the Year; in 2015 he also won the People’s Environmental Award’s prize for Energy.
 Previously Will started and run a newspaper in Barcelona, a yoga holiday company in Egypt and continues to run an online listings of yoga holidays.

 Damian brings a sharp scrutiny to BEC’s board.
 With emphasis on financial, legal and regulatory aspects of our organisation, he has 14 years’ experience as a project and programme manager at Cable & Wireless and BT and was also a director of a small software company.
 He has Prince 2, MSP and APMP project management qualifications and has been working with Brighton Energy Co-op since August 2010.
 Having originally read Business Studies at Hull University, Damian completed a Masters in Leadership for Sustainable Development at Forum for the Future in 2009.